lclarkdwain/web-archive-stream/README.md

-# web-zip-stream
+# web-archive-stream
-generate readable and writable zip stream from the browser
+generate readable and writable archive file stream from the browser